Bangladesh's Dairy Industry Overview

 Key Dairy Enterprises

 Prominent dairy plants in Bangladesh include Milk Vita, Arong Dairy, Pran Dairy, Igloo Dairy, and Farm Fresh Dairy.
-Notable dairy farms consist of Aftab Dairy Farm, Molla Dairy Farm, Mehmood Dairy Farm, Raihan Dairy Farm, and Rahman Dairy Farm.
+Notable dairy farms consist of Aftab Dairy Farm, Molla Dairy Farm, Mehmood Dairy Farm, Raihan Dairy Farm, and Rahman Dairy Farm, all contributing to the industry's robust growth.

 Trade Dynamics

-Bangladesh's export of dairy products is on the rise, with annual exports reaching approximately 50,000 metric tons.
-These exports primarily consist of condensed milk and cream, catering to neighboring countries and regions with high demand.
+Bangladesh's export of dairy products is on the rise, with annual exports reaching approximately 50,000 metric tons, primarily consisting of condensed milk and cream.
+These products cater to neighboring countries and regions with high demand.
 To satisfy domestic consumption, Bangladesh imports around 100,000 metric tons of dairy products annually, focusing on milk powder, whey, and cheese, mainly sourced from Australia, New Zealand, and the European Union.

 Significant Dairy Market Events